 If you love Thai food or noodle dishes, you’re likely no stranger to Pad Thai.
 It’s a zesty and flavourful blend of tofu (or chicken if you like), noodles, egg, and the perfect blend of ingredients to make the sauce that gives it its unique taste.
 It’s naturally gluten-free and made with rice noodles, but you can swap them for zoodles to make it low-carb/paleo-friendly too.
 Get the recipe from Rachel Paul’s Food.

-Low FODMAP can be a bit tricky to start with; however, there are so many amazing recipes out there to get your culinary creative juices flowing, this is just a small handful of those.
+Low FODMAP can be a bit tricky to start with; however, there are so many amazing recipes out there to get your culinary creative juices flowing, and this is just a small handful of those.
 Who knows, you might even discover a new favourite ingredient to use in your cooking!
 Which one of these did you like the most?